smart-core-os/sc-api/docs/src/guide/traits.md

 For each resource in a trait there is a basic set of actions that can be performed - the verbs we mentioned earlier - highlighted in the snippet above.
 Some implementors of the trait might not support all of these verbs, or their implementation might be limited.
 This variation in the trait is encoded into the `ResourceSupport` type, which describes support for reading, writing, and observing the resource.

-In addition to the common verbs, each resource can also describe specific variations relative to it's own information.
+In addition to the common verbs, each resource can also describe specific variations relative to its own information.
 In the `AirQualitySupport` example above you can see this with these lines

 ```protobuf
 smartcore.types.FloatBounds carbon_dioxide_level = 2;